 6. Create leaves by cutting football shapes out of the green construction paper.
 Curl these around a pencil slightly.
 Beans are just slightly elongated football shapes.

-7. The kids can also cut out their own leaves too but you can lay some precut leaves out on the tables for inspiration.
+7. Students can cut out their own leaves, but it may be helpful to place some precut leaves out on the tables for inspiration.

 8. Kids begin by cutting along the spiral until they have a long curvey beanstalk.